syntaris/primes4everybody/README.md

 It shows the core mechanism of additive growth and multiplicative reconstruction as transparently as possible — without optimizations that would hide the structure.

+Counter-intuitively, the constructive model becomes increasingly efficient at very large scales, because multiplicative coverage dominates and fewer numbers remain to be inspected individually.

 Anyone is warmly invited to:
 	•	optimize the implementation
 	•	experiment with alternative data structures